dmitro3/fair-launch/docs/docs/contracts/core-contracts.md

 ### Deployment Processes

-The factory contract streamlines the token deployment process by:
+The program streamlines the token deployment process by:
 - Validating token parameters
 - Managing deployment permissions
 - Ensuring proper initialization of new tokens